Columbus, The Original American Hero

-The best “revisionist” histories attempt a determination of what may have really happened.
+The best revisionist histories attempt a determination of what may have really happened.
 In Zinn's "revisionism," he read the captain's log and reported what Columbus was after: gold.

 The First Voyage, The Discovery

-According to his log, Columbus thought he had reached Asia and was near Japan and the Chinese Empire.
+According to his log, Columbus believed that he had reached Asia and was near Japan and the Chinese Empire.
 At dawn, Columbus and his armed Spaniards went ashore, unfurled their flags, planted a cross, and claimed the land in the name of the king and queen of Spain.
 That ceremony attended the Spanish wherever they went.

-Immediately after Columbus finished making his announcement (to the empty air) of taking possession, the natives began showing up on the beach.
+Immediately after Columbus finished making his announcement (to the empty air) of taking possession, the natives began arriving on the beach.
 They were all naked and friendly, and Columbus described those new Spanish subjects at some length.
 Some natives carried short wooden spears, but were so unacquainted with weaponry that when Columbus showed a native his sword, the man grabbed the sword by the blade and cut himself.

 On November 21, gold fever may have overcome the Pinta’s captain, as he sailed away in search of gold.
 Columbus was outraged, but had no option but to continue with his two remaining ships.